addyosmani/AudioMassAI/LEARNINGS.md

 - On desktop testing, `Xenova/distilbart-cnn-6-6` does **not** make the device unresponsive
 - Significantly less memory-intensive than `Xenova/bart-large-cnn` during loading
 - Model size: **~284MB**
-- No quantitative memory measurements were taken, but qualitative observations:
+- Qualitative observations (no quantitative measurements taken):
   - ✅ No freezes
   - ✅ No UI lockups
   - ✅ Summarization steps ran smoothly